beehind/beehind.github.io/README.md

 Thank you!

-If you'd also like to express your support, or are interested to learn more, please contact [Jorrit](https://jhpoelen.nl) or [Daniel](https://orcid.org/0000-0001-9488-1870).
+If you'd also like to express your support, have ideas on how to help develop these ideas, or are interested to learn more, please contact [Jorrit](https://jhpoelen.nl) or [Daniel](https://orcid.org/0000-0001-9488-1870).

 ### References
 - Seltmann KC, Allen J, Brown BV, Carper A, Engel MS, Franz N, Gilbert E, Grinter C, Gonzalez VH, Horsley P, Lee S, Maier C, Miko I, Morris P, Oboyski P, Pierce NE, Poelen J, Scott VL, Smith M, Talamas EJ, Tsutsui ND, Tucker E (2021) Announcing Big-Bee: An initiative to promote understanding of bees through image and trait digitization.
 Biodiversity Information Science and Standards 5: e74037. [https://doi.org/10.3897/biss.5.74037](https://doi.org/10.3897/biss.5.74037).